-Once called the most haunted house in America, the Spy House in Port Monmouth, is now home to the Monmouth County Park System’s Bayshore Waterfront Park and more properly called the Seabrook-Wilson House.
-But it’s the stories of ghosts, pirates, funeral services and a mischievous little boy named Peter that still capture the heart of local residents who have heard and spread the tales for decades.
+Once called the most haunted house in America, the Spy House in Port Monmouth is home to the Monmouth County Park System’s Bayshore Waterfront Park and more properly called the Seabrook-Wilson House.
+However, it’s the stories of ghosts, pirates, funeral services and a mischievous little boy named Peter that still capture the heart of local residents who have heard and spread the tales for decades.

-It was Gertrude Neidlinger, a beloved former concert singer who lived nearby in the 1960s, who saved the building from demolition, and turned it in to a hands-on museum where she gave animated talks to thousands of school children, who swore they got chilling vibes and saw visions while walking through the rooms and touching the hundreds of artifacts throughout the building.
+Gertrude Neidlinger, a beloved former concert singer who lived nearby in the 1960s, saved the building from demolition and turned it into a hands-on museum.
+She gave animated talks to thousands of school children, who swore they got chilling vibes and saw visions while walking through the rooms and touching the hundreds of artifacts throughout the building.
 There were cool breezes in hallways and on the stairs; there was the scent of a pipe burning tobacco.
 There were banging noises and clanging around the pot-belly stove; indeed, many felt Mr. Whitlock was right in their midst.

 And there were more.
 There was Abigail, the lady wearing a long black skirt, red blouse, and a black bow in her hair under the bonnet tied under her chin.
 Abigail often stared far out to sea, perhaps in wait for her lover, a sea captain who was lost, culminating in her mournful cries frequently heard in the upstairs bedroom.